quangnguyen30192/laravel-firstapp/notes/database/eloquent-relationship/readme.md

   }
   ```

   Note that `hasOne()` does not guarantee that you will have one-to-one relationship, it just telling Eloquent how to create query.
 It works even you have multiple `Company` refer to same `User`, in such case when you call `$user->company` you will get first `Company` in the result data set from database.
-There are some ways to solve:
+There are some ways to solve (also apply for other relationship):

-  * Set contrains in company table: e.g a pair user_id & company_id should be unique - to guarantee the data integrity
+  * Set contrains in company table: e.g a pair user_id & company_id (or user_id in case of OneToOne) should be unique - to guarantee the data integrity
   * whenever you add a  company for user:
     * check that the user already has its own company or not -> if yes then do update

-    * or use detach to delele all the records in companies table which has that user_id and the add the company
+    * or use detach (only for pivot table ManyToMany relationship) with purpose is to delele all the records in companies table which has that user_id and the add the company

       ```php
       $user->company()->detach();
       $user->company()->save($company);
       ```

-    * or use sync:
+    * or use sync (only for pivot table ManyToMany):

       ```
       // assume user_id = 1